-Thus, even if there are yield gains - more cereals per hectare; more milk per cow - farmers buying PA inputs from Agricultural Technology Providers (ATPs) are also producing data, which ATPs currently are best positioned to collect, store, analyze, and sell in bundles or packages that feed into the algorithms of disparate firms involved in agriculture, or not.
-Data are, in fact, at least for some in the sector, 'the new cash crop' (Tatge 2016) because, once they have been aggregated, they have value for seed and chemical firms, agronomists, cooperatives, farm insurance providers, and machinery firms.
-Insofar as farmers sign (or click 'accept' on) end-user license agreements and thereby agree that ATPs can collect their data - quite like those who agree to hand over data in return for using email or social media services - PA facilitates the conversion of farmers into 'dispossessed prosumers.'
+Thus, even if there are yield gains - more cereals per hectare; more milk per cow - farmers buying PA inputs from agricultural technology providers (ATPs) are also producing data, which ATPs currently are best positioned to collect, store, analyze and sell in bundles or packages that feed into the algorithms of disparate firms involved in agriculture, or not.
+Data are, in fact, at least for some in the sector, 'the new cash crop' (Tatge 2016), because once they have been aggregated, they have value for seed and chemical firms, agronomists, co-operatives, farm insurance providers and machinery firms.
+Insofar as farmers sign (or click 'accept' on) EULAs and thereby agree that ATPs can collect their data - quite like those who agree to hand over data in return for using email or social media services - PA accelerates and amplifies the data grab.
 For some observers, then, too many farmers continue to be unaware 'of all the ways in which a company intends to use their farm data' (Clark 2016).

 By no means does the story end here.
-There have been debates about data stewardship (i.e. data ownership, security/protection, and privacy) (see Archer & Delgadillo 2016) within the agricultural sector and, in response, the American Farm Bureau has sought to create guidelines regarding data access, control, and information disclosure for ATPs (Epley 2015).
-Working with ATPs such as Dow AgroSciences LLC, DuPont Pioneer, John Deere, Monsanto, and various farmers' institutions, the Farm Bureau has recently produced 'data principles,' an 'Ag Data Transparency Evaluator,' and a new interface called the ADAPT Toolkit, which 'will allow each equipment manufacturer to keep its own proprietary software and technology in the cab and monitor, but will allow participating companies to "export to" and "import from" a common, open-source ADAPT file format' (Grassi 2017; also see Farm Bureau 2017).
-As Lane Arthur from John Deere suggests:
+There have been debates about data stewardship (i.e. data ownership, security/protection, and privacy; see Archer and Delgadillo 2016) within the agricultural sector and, in response, the American Farm Bureau has sought to create guidelines regarding data access, control, and information disclosure for ATPs (Epley 2015).
+Working with ATPs such as Dow AgroSciences LLC, DuPont Pioneer, John Deere and Monsanto, and various farmers' institutions, the Farm Bureau has recently produced 'data principles', an 'Ag Data Transparency Evaluator', and a new interface called the ADAPT Toolkit, which 'will allow each equipment manufacturer to keep its own proprietary software and technology in the cab and monitor, but will allow participating companies to "export to" and "import from" a common, open-source ADAPT file format' (Grassi 2017; also see Farm Bureau 2017).
+As Lane Arthur from John Deere suggests,

 Data is extremely valuable.
 John Deere believes farmers should control the data generated by their operations.
 This involves deciding who it should be shared with.
-For example, a farmer could decide to share data from one field or only share data from one planting season with a partner (Puri 2016).
+For example, a farmer could decide to share data from one field or only share data from one planting season with a partner.
+(Puri 2016, emphasis added)